mjjstockman/hull-college/README.md

 4. As a potential student, I want to be able to contact the college so that I can ask any questions I have.

-ADD ACCEPTANCE CRITERIA'S??
-WATCH https://us02web.zoom.us/rec/play/9FIKllHX2ZiQNFRhYPn_hBh_ZeA8964ZvIDLnhpKGAf1NLVc3_hBJ6zSL8Hv5Hx7ALnPtDmbg8CmFAs.YVsZ9LR_uI7OjEwH

-GIVE HAPPY PATH (when user does as expected), and SAD PATH (if put in incorecct info etc and user gets alerted)

-TECHNICAL IMPLEMENTATION (how will implement feature, eg, a form will be added with x, x and x required, email must be email etc. user alerted if incoreect input)

 ### Wireframes

 Small screens